Warm water and reef fish

 They eye you sizing you up for meat mixer potential, glinting their teeth impudently.
 My Eritrean companion’s local balk island fishermen jump in shoving their hands down murky crannies looking for lobster and spearing fish left right and center.

 Barracuda and shark tend to relate to this sort of behavior revenge is sweet.
 It has a reputation as a trash fish I have tasted much trashier.
-The French used to call this fish brochette de mar pike from the sea which well describes its look.

 To distinguish the great barracuda from there species, look for a series of black spots on the underside of the fish above the anal fin.
 Supplies are good coming from India, Saudi, Eritrea, and Oman.